RHCSA Practical Lab Series β Creating a Collaborative Directory

 β

-If the SELinux context is home_root_t
+If the SELinux context is home_root_t, it is correct.

 π Troubleshooting: